GOPlan: Goal-conditioned Offline Reinforcement Learning by Planning with Learned Models: Introduction

-We introduce \textit{Goal-conditioned Offline Planning} (GOPlan), a novel model-based algorithm designed to address the limited data and the OOD generalization challenges in offline GCRL.
-GOPlan consists of two stages, a \textit{pretraining stage} and a \textit{reanalysis stage}: \begin{enumerate} \item \textbf{Pretraining stage:} GOPlan trains a policy using \textbf{advantage-weighted Conditioned Generative Adversarial Network (CGAN)} to capture the multi-modal action distribution in the heterogeneous multi-goal dataset.
+To this end, we introduce \textit{Goal-conditioned Offline Planning} (GOPlan), a novel model-based algorithm designed for offline GCRL.
+A diagram of GOPlan is shown in Figure \ref{fig:diagram}.
+GOPlan consists of two main stages, a pretraining stage and a reanalysis stage.
+During the pretraining stage, GOPlan trains a policy using advantage-weighted Conditioned Generative Adversarial Network (CGAN) to capture the multi-modal action distribution in the heterogeneous multi-goals dataset.
 The pretrained policy exhibits notable mode separation to avoid OOD actions and is improved towards high-reward actions, making it suitable for offline planning.
-Besides, a group of dynamics models is also learned during this stage. \item \textbf{Reanalysis stage:} GOPlan finetunes the policy with imagined trajectories for further policy optimization.
-Specifically, GOPlan generates a reanalysis buffer by planning using the policy and learned models for both \textbf{intra-trajectory and inter-trajectory goals}.
-We quantify the uncertainty of the planned trajectories based on the disagreement of the models \cite{pathak2019self,yu2020mopo} to avoid going excessively outside the dynamics model's support.
-Data with small uncertainty from the reanalysis buffer are high-quality demonstrations that can enhance the agent's ability to achieve both in-dataset and out-of-dataset goals. \end{enumerate} GOPlan iteratively executes planning to generate better data and finetunes the policy with advantage-weighted CGAN.
-The framework is shown in Figure \ref{fig:structure}.
-The experimental evaluations demonstrate its state-of-the-art (SOTA) performance on various offline GCRL tasks, its superior ability to handle small data budgets, and its generalization capability to out-of-distribution goals.
+A group of dynamics models is also learned during this stage and will be used for planning and uncertainty quantification.
+During the reanalysis stage, GOPlan finetunes the policy with imagined trajectories for further policy optimization.
+Specifically, GOPlan generates a reanalysis buffer by planning using the policy and learned models for both intra-trajectory and inter-trajectory goals.
+Given a state in a trajectory, intra-trajectory goals are along the same trajectory as the state, and inter-trajectory goals lie in different trajectories.
+We quantify the uncertainty of the planned trajectories based on the disagreement of the models \citep{pathak2019self,yu2020mopo} to avoid going excessively outside the dynamics model's support.
+The imagined data with small uncertainty can be high-quality demonstrations that can enhance the agent's ability to achieve both in-dataset and out-of-dataset goals.
+By iteratively planning to generate better data and finetune the policy with advantage-weighted CGAN, the reanalysis stage significantly improves the policy's performance while also reducing the requirement for a large offline dataset.
+Furthermore, GOPlan can leverage the generalization of dynamics models to plan for OOD goals, which is a particularly promising feature for offline GCRL.